Buying an investment property is not an easy task.

 And things get trickier when you have to choose a location.

 Finding the right location for your property can be crucial to the success of your investment.

 The location of your investment decision can determine the types of tenants you’ll get.

 If you want an investment property that will gain high rental yields for the foreseeable future, then you’ll need to choose a location that is popular with tenants.

-If you’re opting to buy vacant land, you’ll need to choose a location that will increase in value in the future as you won’t be earning any rental income from it.
+If you’re opting to buy vacant land, you’ll need to choose a location that will increase in value in the future as you won’t be earning any rental income from it for a while.

 Here are some tips you can follow to get started on choosing where to buy your investment property:

 - Invest where you know: Consider buying in markets you’re familiar with first so you spend less time researching areas or suburbs you’re not familiar with.
 This also means you have an intimate know-how of the types of tenant residing in the area.
 If you’re considering buying interstate, we recommend hiring a buyers’ agent.